replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

 For more information about authentication methods and setting up Azure, see [Velero plugins for Microsoft Azure](https://github.com/vmware-tanzu/velero-plugin-for-microsoft-azure) in the velero-plugin-for-microsoft-azure GitHub repository.

-## S3 Compatible
+## S3-Compatible

+Replicated supports the following S3-compatible object stores for storing backups with Velero:
+* Ceph RADOS v12.2.7.
+For more information, see the [Ceph](https://docs.ceph.com/en/quincy/) documentation.
+* MinIO.
+For more information, see the [MinIO](https://docs.min.io/docs/minio-quickstart-guide.html) documentation.

-When configuring the admin console to store snapshots on an S3-Compatible storage, the following fields are available:
+When configuring the admin console to store snapshots on S3-compatible storage, the following fields are available:

 | Name                         | Description                                                                                                     |
 |------------------------------|-----------------------------------------------------------------------------------------------------------------|